JyutdictEB/Jyutjam.org/src/en/about/README.md

 - Research on the phonetics, phonology and romanization schemes of Yue varieties and the design of *[Jyutping++ (J++)](/en/j++/)*
 - A collection of Yue Language resources from all over the world

-Special Note: As of August 4, 2021, *Lingnaam Jyutjam Association* has never collaborated with any other commercial or non-commercial organizations, nor has it issued any donation requests, except for [ONE video](https://www.bilibili.com/video/BV1ji4y1L7W6) with *Ding Ding Hao Zheng* on Bilibili.
+Special Note: As of August 4, 2021, *Lingnaam Jyutjam Association* has never collaborated with any other commercial or non-commercial organizations, nor has it issued any donation requests, except for [ONE video](https://www.bilibili.com/video/BV1ji4y1L7W6) with *Dingding Hou Zeng（叮叮好正）* on Bilibili.
 Please refer to official information (e.g. [Trend on *Bilibili*](https://space.bilibili.com/410568594/dynamic) or this website) to avoid being deceived.

 ## 2. Structure of the Association